eitssg/sck-core-execute/README.md

 # Core-Execute

+> Copilot: See [local instructions](.github/copilot-instructions.md) and [root guidance](../../.github/copilot-instructions.md) for precedence and module rules.

 The execute is a module responsible for executing functios as defined by the "&lt;task&gt;.actions" file which contains Action Definitions.